Frontline Foundations - CCMA

 Who is it for?

-Candidates going through your recruitment process; new starters (frontline colleagues).
+Candidates going through your onboarding and recruitment process and new starters (frontline colleagues).

 Why you should book?